 It might help to know that teenagers are still learning how to express feelings and views.
 Your child might feel she needs to express her views very strongly for them to be heard.
 Teenagers are also learning how to handle strong feelings.

-So if your child gets angry or uses an angry tone with you, it can help to:
+So if your child gets angry or uses an angry tone with you, here are some things that can help:

-After you’ve heard what your child has to say and you’ve shown understanding:
+After you’ve heard what your child has to say and you’ve shown understanding, you can try these steps:

 If your child is angry at you about something you did that hurt her, show that you understand how it affected her, say you’re sorry, and then try to ensure the same thing doesn’t happen again.